 \subsection{Transformation}

 We perform transformation using the Groq, Gemini, GPT and DeepSeek LLMs.
 Table \ref{table:transformation_model} shows the aggregated sum of counts for each of the models.
-Overall, GPT-4o had the highest successful transformation, which implies it had the least restrictions when processing the abusive text, whereas Groq had the lowest number of successes, implying a stricter guideline.
+Overall, GPT-4o had the highest successful transformation, which implies it had the fewest restrictions when processing the abusive text, whereas Groq had the lowest number of successes, implying stricter guidelines.